 Hosted vs self-hosted

-Both modes ship the same intelligence layers, the same seven MCP tools, and the same dashboard.
+Both modes ship the same intelligence layers, the same nine MCP tools, and the same dashboard.
 The differences are about ops, billing, and team features — not about what the agent can do.

 The intelligence engine is one codebase.
 Self-hosted and hosted run the same Python — same parsers, same git analysis, same wiki generation, same MCP tools.
 Pick whichever fits your team.